AloisSeckar/InfiniTimeline/README.md

 For questions and bug reports visit project`s [GitHub repository](https://github.com/AloisSeckar/InfiniTimeline).

 ## About
-This package will provide you with `<InfiniTimeline />` Vue 3 component.
+This package provides a `<InfiniTimeline />` Vue 3 component.
 The component takes a [data source](#providing-data) and displays given data elements along the central top-down axis.
 On wider screens the data are displayed in two altering columns, on screens up to `640px` wide columns colapse into one.

 The component keeps loading more entries from the source as user scrolls down with a mouse until the data source is depleated (or the browser tab crashes).